jdiaz5513/capnp-ts/README.md

 ```

 The schema compiler is a [Cap'n Proto plugin](https://capnproto.org/otherlang.html#how-to-write-compiler-plugins) and requires the `capnpc` binary in order to do anything useful; follow the [Cap'n Proto installation instructions](https://capnproto.org/install.html) to install it on your system.

+## Implementation Notes

+> These notes are provided for people who are familiar with the C++ implementation, or implementations for other languages.
+Those who are new to Cap'n Proto may skip this section.

+This implementation differs in a big way from the C++ reference implementation: there are no separate Builder or Reader classes.
+All pointers are essentially treated as Builders.

+This has some major benefits for simplicity's sake, but there is a bigger reason for this decision (which was not made lightly).
+Everything is backed by `ArrayBuffer`s and there is no practical way to prevent mutating the data, even in a dedicated Reader class.
+The result of such mutations could be disastrous, and more importantly there is no way to reap much performance from making things read-only.

 ## Usage